CartoDB/analytics-toolbox-core/clouds/snowflake/modules/doc/transformations/ST_CENTERMEAN.md

 **Description**

-Takes a Feature or FeatureCollection and returns the mean center.
+Takes a Feature or FeatureCollection and returns the mean center (average of its vertices).

-* `geog`: `GEOGRAPHY` feature to be centered.
+* `geom`: `GEOGRAPHY` for which to compute the mean center.

 **Return type**